 The Licensee provided evidence of the activities it carried out in support of renewables.
-The table below sets out the key activities undertaken, the tariff the activity relates to, the evidence provided by the Licensee and our rationale for considering the support material.
-We have concluded these activities adequately demonstrate that the conditions of Outcome 2 are met for all tariffs listed in Schedule 1.
+The table below sets out the key activities undertaken, the tariff to which the activity relates to, the evidence provided by the Licensee and our rationale for considering the material supporting generation or production of renewable energy.
+We have concluded these activities adequately demonstrate that the conditions of Outcome 2 have been met for all tariffs listed in Schedule 1.